Vote-boosting ensembles

-Broadly speaking, ensemble methods either explicitly aim to increase the complementarity of the individual classifiers or simply generate diverse predictors using some form of randomization.
-An example of the former strategy is Negative Correlation Learning \cite{liu+yao_1999_ensemble}.
-In this method, diversity is favored by simultaneously training all the classifiers in the ensemble: The parameters of the individual classifiers and the weights for the combination of their outputs are determined globally by minimizing a cost function that penalizes coincident predictions.
+An alternative to simply generating diversity is to explicitly aim to increase the complementarity of the enseble classifiers.
+An example of this strategy is Negative Correlation Learning \cite{liu+yao_1999_ensemble}.
+In this method, complementarity is favored by simultaneously training all the classifiers in the ensemble: The parameters of the individual classifiers and the weights for the combination of their outputs are determined globally by minimizing a cost function that penalizes coincident predictions.
 Another example is boosting.
 Boosting originally refers to the problem of building a strong learner out of a collection of weak learners; i.e. learners whose predictive accuracy is only slightly better than random guessing \cite{schapire_1990_strength,friedman++_2000_additive,schapire_2012_boosting}.
 AdaBoost is one of the most widely used boosting algorithms \cite{freund+schapire_1997_decision}.
-In AdaBoost an ensemble is grown by incorporating classifiers that progressively focus on instances that are misclassified by previous classifiers in the sequence.
-The individual classifiers are built by applying a learning algorithm that can take into account individual instance weights.
+In AdaBoost an ensemble is grown by incorporating classifiers that progressively focus on instances that are misclassified by the previous classifiers in the sequence.
+The individual classifiers are built by applying a learning algorithm that can handle individual instance weights.
+Alternatively, weighted resampling in the training set can be used.
 The first classifier is obtained by assuming equal weights for all instances.
 The subsequent classifiers are built using different emphasis on each of the training instances.
-Specifically, to build the $t$th classifier in the sequence, the weights of instances that are misclassified by the most recent classifier in the ensemble are increased.
+Specifically, to build the $t$-th classifier in the sequence, the weights of instances that are misclassified by the most recent classifier in the ensemble are increased.
 Correspondingly, the weights of the correctly classified instances are reduced.
 The final prediction of the ensemble is determined by weighted majority voting.
 The weight of an individual classifier in the final ensemble prediction depends on the weighted accuracy of this classifier on the training set.
 The margin of an instance is defined as the sum of weighted votes for the correct class minus the sum of weighted votes for the most voted incorrect class.
 Therefore, misclassified instances have negative margins.
 In AdaBoost, the evolution of the weight of a particular instance is a monotonically decreasing function of its margin \cite{freund++_1999_short}.